opendp/opendp/docs/source/user/programming-framework.rst

 * :ref:`Measurements <measurement>` are randomized mappings from a dataset to an arbitrary output value.
 They are a controlled means of introducing privacy (e.g. noise) to a computation.
 An example of a measurement is one which applies Laplace noise to a value.
 * :ref:`Transformations <transformation>` are deterministic mappings from a dataset to another dataset.
 They are used to summarize or transform values in some way.
 An example of a transformation is one which calculates the mean of a set of values.
 * :ref:`Domains <domains>` are sets which identify the possible values that some object can take.
-The are used to constrain the input or output of measurements and transformations.
+They are used to constrain the input or output of measurements and transformations.
 Examples of domains are the integers between 1 and 10, or vectors of length 5 containing floating point numbers.
 * :ref:`Measures <measures>` and :ref:`metrics <metrics>` are things that specify distances between two mathematical objects.

   * Measures characterize the distance between two probability distributions.
 An example measure is the "max-divergence" of pure differential privacy.